Mario Gómez: Stuttgart

 Gómez played for VfB Stuttgart II in the Regionalliga Süd in the 2003–04 and 2004–05 seasons.
 He scored six goals in 19 appearances during the 2003–04 season and 15 goals in 24 appearances in the 2004–05 season.

 On 9 March 2004, Gómez played ten minutes for Stuttgart in the Champions League first knock-out round against Chelsea and made his debut in the Bundesliga on 8 May, coming on for Imre Szabics in a 2–1 loss to Hamburger SV.
 These were his only two appearances for the first team during the 2003–04 season.
-He would go on to make eight league appearances, one DFB-Pokal appearance, and one UEFA Cup appearance.
+He went on to make eight league appearances, one DFB-Pokal appearance, and one UEFA Cup appearance.

 In the 2005–06 season, Gómez joined the first team permanently.
-He played 30 times in the Bundesliga, scoring six times at this level.
+He played in 30 matches in the Bundesliga, scoring six times.
 His first goal came on 17 September 2005, the winner in a 2–1 defeat of Mainz 05.
-Gómez also played five times in the UEFA Cup, scoring twice, and played three times in both the DFB-Pokal, and DFL-Ligapokal.
+Gómez also played five times in the UEFA Cup, scoring twice, and played three times in both the DFB-Pokal and DFL-Ligapokal.

 In the 2006–07 season, Gómez established himself as one of the top scorers in the Bundesliga.
 However, he broke his hand on 10 March 2007 and suffered a torn ligament in his left knee.
 He made his comeback on 12 May 2007 and immediately scored after coming on from the bench.
 In that match, Stuttgart defeated VfL Bochum (3–2) and went two points clear heading into the Bundesliga's final weekend, where they won at home against Energie Cottbus, thus becoming German champions.
-Further, Stuttgart also reached final of the DFB-Pokal, where Gómez participated, but Stuttgart lost to 1.
+Stuttgart also reached the final of the DFB-Pokal, where Gómez participated, but Stuttgart lost to 1.
 FC Nürnberg.
 He finished the season with 14 goals in 25 league appearances and two goals in five DFB-Pokal appearances.
 After the season, he was named German Footballer of the Year for 2007 and extended his contract at Stuttgart until 2012.